dagster-io/dagster/docs/sphinx/sections/api/apidocs/io-managers.rst

 .. autodata:: fs_io_manager
   :annotation: IOManagerDefinition

-The :py::class::`UPathIOManager` can be used to easily define filesystem-based IO Managers.
+The ``UPathIOManager`` can be used to easily define filesystem-based IO Managers.

 .. autoclass:: UPathIOManager